warnerm/devnetwork/README.md

 # devnetwork
-This repository contains all analyses for Warner et al. 2019, Nature Communications.
+This repository contains all analyses for the following publication:
+Warner, M.R., Qiu, L., Holmes, M.J., Mikheyev, A.S. & Linksvayer, T.A.
+2019.
+The convergent
+evolution of caste in ants and honey bees is based on a shared core of ancient reproductive genes and many plastic genes.
+In press, Nature Communications.
+Preprint: https://doi.org/10.1101/454645

 Prior to running scripts dealing with figures (src/analysis_R/submission_figures.R), multiple separate analyses need to be done**:
   1) differential expression (src/analysis_R/DEanalysis.R)